top of page

 Seeing that the young artist has so successfully coped with the creation of such a complex piece of public art, there was no doubt that we could collaborate on the second project as well, considering that the new premises are undergoing physics experiments, work with lasers and how glass could interestingly be combined with physics, we realised that we wanted to incorporate it back into the interior.
 Thus, by creating the stacked glass wall, "Motus", we partially opened, illuminated and revived an initially closed space - the student information centre!
 We got additional light in the room while maintaining the necessary 'closure' without making it completely transparent and see-through.
 The layered glass wall produces many different surprising effects.
 It has an entirely different type of stacking than the previous glass artwork - vertical and very complex in its form with its reverse slope.
 Looking from the inside of the information centre, there is a fascinating view of the outside - the glass takes on a completely different dimension; it becomes thick and spacious.
 Considering the properties of glass itself, it seemed appropriate in this house of physics that it could be illuminated with different lasers.
 When we tried the first tests, its beam refraction was simply fantastic!
 Unfortunately, it is impossible to realise it right away because the rays are unpredictable.
 Still, with the efforts of scientists, it may be possible to achieve controllable dispersion.
 That would be very beautiful.”

-- Architect Vita Polkovnikova, architect office "Sestais Stils"
+- Architect Vita Polkovnikova, from the architectural studio "Sestais Stils"

 "Ernest is a unique phenomenon, an artist - a hermit.
 He has mastered the stacked glass technique and has turned it into sculpture art.
 His works, without any discounts and conditions, can be accepted as sculptural works.
 These works are remarkably effective in the environment, as the material itself is visually highly vivid and powerful.
 Ernest perfectly knows how to use all these properties of the material.
 Besides, his stacked glass sculptures are exceptionally durable, no special maintenance is required.